 You have every right to designate whomever you want to arrange your funeral service, but be sure to do it correctly to make sure your wishes are followed.
 Gethsemane Cemetery and Memorial Garden is here to help if you want more information on end-of-life arrangements or Charlotte, NC cemeteries.
 You can stop by and visit us or call us today to learn more about what we can do for you in your time of loss.

-Whether they bury the remains at a cemetery in Matthews, NC or keep them in an urn, one of the main concerns the bereaved have with cremation is how their loved one’s remains will be identified throughout the cremation process.
+One of the primary concerns the bereaved have with cremation is how their loved one’s remains will be identified throughout the cremation process, whether they bury them in a cemetery in Matthews, NC, or retain them in an urn.
 These concerns are understandable, as it is a very sensitive subject with a lot of tension.

 Also, many people hear false horror stories of families being returned the wrong cremains, or just being given bags of wood ash or even of sand.
 These rumors lead to a lot of concern over the cremation identification process.
 However, there is no reason for these concerns as all licensed cremation providers have thorough and effective identification procedures in place to ensure accuracy and dignity.